XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage Multi-GPU
 ~~~~~~~~~~~~~~~

 To work on multiple GPUs, we need to pass a ``std::vector<int>`` of GPU ids.
 Additionally, we need to set ``shard_size``.
 If we use multiple gpus, a gpu deals with one part of the dataset at once and the parts are being swapped out.
-Therefore, the size of the base dataset has to be evenly divisible by ``shard``size.
+Therefore, the size of the base dataset has to be evenly divisible by ``shard_size``.
 The code could look as follows:

 .. code:: c++